Our cows and chooks in a diverse regenerative farming system (Photo by Marianne Khol)

 Our healthy laying hens foraging on pasture (Photo by Sofie Holt)

 Each box includes a range of cuts that will vary depending on availability and seasonal cuts (seasonal sausages, mince, small roast, ribs, steaks etc…)

 Our Black Angus cattle herd is small, in accordance to the size of our property and water capacity.
-We’re starting this year with a very limited number of shares for households located in Victoria (Beaufort, Ballarat, Ballan, Daylesford, Woodend and Melbourne).
-The number of shares will increase next year as our herd gets bigger.
+We’re starting this year with a very limited number of shares for households located in Victoria (Beaufort, Ballarat, Ballan, Daylesford, Melbourne and some of the surrounding suburbs).

-The delivery is included in the shares’ price for all orders over $50/month.
+The delivery is included in the shares’ price for all orders over $75/month.

-We deliver exclusively in some areas of Beaufort, Ballarat, Ballan, Daylesford, Woodend and Melbourne.
+We deliver exclusively in some areas of Beaufort, Ballarat, Ballan, Daylesford, Melbourne and some of the surrounding suburbs.

 All shares will be delivered monthly to your respective homes on the first Tuesday of the month.